 We seldom find examples struck from dies that have been used to strike proofs that are obviously business strikes.
 Dies used to strike proofs are almost never found with cracks, clash marks, or other indications that they were allowed to deteriorate like business strike dies.
 We never find proof die marriages with frosty surfaces, die flow lines, or other indications of a business strike.
 We have found numerous proof-only die marriages that have been circulated, but they always retain some of the proof-like characteristics that one would expect to see on a mishandled proof.
 We conclude that they are indeed just that – mishandled or lightly circulated proofs.

 There are exceptions to this rule.
 Those that we recognize are:

 If our observations and resulting conclusions are correct, there are a significant number of coins now in proof holders that should be re-classified as business strikes.
-We’ve also noted quite a few proofs, mostly circulated, in business strike holders.
+We’ve also noted quite a few proofs, mostly circulated or lightly mishandled, in business strike holders.
 We invite discussion on the subject.

 Copyright © 2015-2019, by Dick Osburn and Brian Cushing, All rights reserved.